miriyusifli/Notes/Books/Programming/EffectiveJava/README.md

 ## Item 32: Combine generics and varargs judiciously
 ## Item 33: Consider type safe heterogeneous containers
 ## Item 34: Use enums instead of int constants
 There is no easy way to translate int enum constants into printable strings.
 If you print such a constant or display it from a debugger.
 Because clients can neither create instances of an enum type nor extend it, there can be no instances but the declared enum constants.
 To associate data with enum constants, declare instance fields and write a constructor that takes the data and stores it in the fields.
 Enums are by their nature immutable, so all fields should be final (Item 17).
 Fields can be public, but it is better to make them private and provide public accessors.
 Luckily, there is a better way to associate a different behavior with each enum constant: declare an abstract apply method in the enum type, and override it with a concrete method for each constant in a constant-specific class body.
-Such meth- ods are known as constant-specific method implementations:
+Such methods are known as constant-specific method implementations:
 ```Java
  // Enum type with constant-specific method implementations
 public enum Operation {